kevincoleman/axes/axes.md

 The ruler shared his viewpoint, imparting stories of great wisdom.

 His job as ruler of a great and prosperous land had given him many luxuries.
-He ate whatever food he pleased, wore whatever clothes he wanted, and bowed to no master.
+He ate whatever food he pleased, wore whatever clothes he liked, and bowed to no master.
 Every day his servants waited on him, tending to his every desire.
+He lived without fear or trouble, but his life was not quite perfect.

+“I cannot leave this position where people look up to me,” he mused.
+“Being great in the eyes of others has its own kind of weight.
+If only my people could see that I just need to let down my guard and be free to roam the earth from time to time.
+Then I would have the perfect life.”